luizgmacedo/rock-paper-scissors/README.md

     ROCK PAPER SCISSORS
 </h1>

-## 🔨 Implementation for the Odin Project
+## 🔨 Implementation for The Odin Project

 ### 🎮 You can play it here: https://luizgmacedo.github.io/Rock-Paper-Scissors/